wp-plugins/ewww-image-optimizer/readme.txt

 = The bulk optimizer doesn't seem to be working, what can I do? =

 Each image is given 50 seconds to complete (which actually doesn't include time used by the optimization utilities).
 If that doesn't seem to do the trick, you can also increase the setting max_execution_time in your php.ini file.
 That said, there are other timeouts with Apache, and possibly other limitations of your webhost.
 If you've tried everything else, the last thing to look for is large PNG files.
 In my tests on a shared hosting setup, "large" is anything over 300 KB.
 You can first try decreasing the PNG optimization level in the settings.
-If that doesn't work, perhaps you ought to convert that PNG to JPG.
+If that doesn't work, perhaps you ought to convert that PNG to JPG or set a max PNG optimization size.
 Screenshots are often done as PNG files, but that is a poor choice for anything with photographic elements.

 = What are the supported operating systems? =